SRewo/ComicBookShopCore/README.md

 ComicBookShopCore is a group of .net core 3.0 apps for managing a comic book store.
 At the moment, the project consists of:
 * ComicBookShopCore.Data - library used for communication with database
-* ComicBookShopCore.Desktop - WPF + Prism app designed for managing data and taking in store orders
+* ComicBookShopCore.Desktop - WPF + Prism app designed for managing data and taking instore orders
 * ComicBookShopCore.WebAPI - Asp.net web API
-* ComicBookShopCore.Web - ASP.NET MVC website designed for taking online users orders
+* ComicBookShopCoreWeb - Angular8 website designed for taking online users orders
 * ComicBookShopCore.*.Tests - Xuit tests for listed above apps

 Project created is mainly for educational purposes.